 Eddy, years later, has grown up.
 Toy trains are no more and should be no more.
 There is only reality and exact true models.
 Eddy is set out to erate all working toy trains and replace them by static models.
 You don't know at first but you'll get to learn during the story that Eddy is behind this all.
 Eddy still cheats of course.

-There are 3 game modes, that let you experience different time and difficulty settings of the game:
+There are 3 age-based game modes, that let you experience different time and difficulty settings of the game:

 Simple train stories and puzzle that educate your child.
 The levels are played optionally in co-operation with a supervising adult.
 Driving around, counting, associating etc. Controls are super-easy, no derailings.